World

 Here in India, the causes of this poverty are numerous.
 The

-main problem is over consumption or super consumption of resources
+main problem is over-consumption or super-consumption of resources

-by only buying the things that I really need.
+the things that I really need.

 The second reason why India experiences such poverty is their

-Caste System (The system that seeks to rank citizens in different
+caste system (the system that seeks to rank citizens in different

 social classes depending on their birth).
 The highest classes

-are the Brahmans (Priests).The lowest, considered to be even
+are the Brahmans (Priests).
+The lowest, considered to be even

-Everyone else, fits somewhere between these groups.The Great
+poor).
+Everyone else fits somewhere between these groups.
+The

-Gandhi, a Hindu, described the caste system as an abomination
+Great Gandhi, a Hindu, described the caste system as an abomination

 and a disgrace to Hinduism.
 He spent his whole life attacking

-it, at every opportunity.
+it at every opportunity.
 Unfortunately, it survived this Great

 Man's efforts and is alive and well.